NightB1ade/RolePlayingGames/DungeonsAndDragons/4e/ZodiacWheel/World/Setting.md

 # Machines

 - There are no automatons (e.g. clockwork)
-	- But mechanics and gadgets do
+	- But mechanics and gadgets do exist
 - Also therefore no Warforged at the start